kellyshreeve/AB-testing-rides-analysis/README.md

 # Project Overview

 Zuber is a new ride share company launching in Chicago and would like to better understand customer behvior in the area.
-The analysis depicts the local market using data visualizations and tests whether there is a statistically significant difference in customer trip length during bad weather.
+This analysis depicts the local market using data visualizations and tests whether there is a statistically significant difference in customer trip length during bad weather.

 # Installation and Setup

-To view the analysis, open Zuber_Analysis.ipynb

 ## Codes and Resources Used